Exercising for Two: the Dos and Don’ts of Pregnancy Workouts

 - Pilates: If you’re looking for pregnancy workouts you can do in every trimester, pilates pregnancy exercises are for you.
 You’ll build the stamina needed to give birth—and later keep up with the little one.
 And while your big belly might resemble more of a beached whale than a sculpted six pack, pilates pregnancy exercises can strengthen your core so that you can push more effectively on delivery day.
 Added bonus: Pilates featuring kegel exercises during pregnancy can lead to a better controlled bladder for you post-baby.

 - Cardio: While running and biking are usually fair game pregnancy workouts, walking is also a great cardio pregnancy workout.
-You could fit in all your steps at once, hiking around your neighborhood or circling the track with other pregnant moms.
-But if time isn’t on your side, split it up by taking short walking breaks throughout your day.
-Three 10- to 15-minutes walks throughout the day is better than no prenatal exercise at all.
+You could fit in all your steps at once, hiking around your neighborhood or circling the track with friends.
+But if time isn’t on your side, split it up by taking short walking breaks (three 10- to 15-minutes walks throughout the day).

 Workouts to Avoid During Pregnancy